beaurancourt/blog/markdown/rewriting-isfjall.md

-Otherwise, the party member attempting *Find a Quest* hears word that Geirolf Tyrthegn, a priest of Tyr, is funding a trip to find the lost Hall of Judgement.
+Otherwise, the party member attempting *Find a Quest* hears word that Geirolf Tyrthegn, a priest of Tyr, is funding a trip to find the lost Hall of Judgment.
 He's paying upfront, but you have to swear an *oath*.

 They're given directions to Geirolf's office in Tyr's Temple.